emwap/stream-paper/paper.md

 This implementation is inefficient because the window needs to be copied each iteration, even if the operations `ixmap` and `\\` are fused.
-Copying can be avoided to some extent by using smarter window representations.
-The smart representations tend to have a high constant overhead making them unsuitable for the common case of small window sizes.
+Copying can be avoided to some extent by using smarter window representations but smart window representations tend to have a high constant overhead making them unsuitable for the common case of small window sizes.